syncfusion-content/xamarin.android-docs/xamarin-android/SfLinearGauge/Getting-Started.md

 ![LinearGauge Designer](getting-started_images/designer.gif)

-In MainActivity, you can access the linear gauge instannce defined in axml page using the following code.
+In MainActivity, you can access the linear gauge instance defined in axml page using the following code.

 {% tabs %}